 West Virginia has been particularly affected by the nonmedical use of prescription drugs and was among the initial states to report oxycodone abuse and diversion.
-Oxycodone and hydrocodone are the most commonly abused prescription drugs in the state, accounting for more than 50% of all prescription opioid overdose deaths [51].
-As prescription opioids have become more difficult to obtain, users tend to migrate to heroin and synthetic opioids (mainly fentanyl and fentanyl analogs).
+Historically, oxycodone and hydrocodone were the most commonly abused prescription drugs in the state, accounting for more than 50% of all prescription opioid overdose deaths [51].
+However, among people 12 years of age or older in West Virginia, the annual average percentage of past-year prescription pain reliever misuse decreased from 3.9% in 2015-2017 to 3.1% in 2017-2019 [15].

+As prescription opioids have become more difficult to obtain, users have migrated to heroin and synthetic opioids (mainly fentanyl and fentanyl analogs).
 While there was a nearly 40% decrease in West Virginia related to prescription opioid-related overdose deaths between 2014 (383 deaths) and 2018 (234 deaths), synthetic opioid (other than methadone, mainly fentanyl) deaths increased more than 400%, from 122 deaths in 2014 to 551 deaths in 2018.
 Heroin overdose deaths increased nearly 20% during the same time period, from 163 to 195 [74].
-However, preliminary data for 2021 indicate a significant increase in any opioid-related overdose deaths compared with 2018 [80].
+However, preliminary data for 2022 indicate a significant increase in any opioid-related overdose deaths compared with 2018 [76].
+However, the rate decreased an estimated 7.3% between November 2021 and November 2023.

 In addition, West Virginia experienced the nation's largest increase in unintentional drug poisoning mortality rates (550%) between 1999 and 2004, and this trend unfortunately continues today [50; 52; 74].
-In fact, West Virginia experienced the highest drug overdose death rate in the country in 2018, with 42.4 deaths per 100,000 population (a 14.5% decrease compared with 2017) [52; 74].
+In 2018, West Virginia experienced the highest drug overdose death rate in the country, with 42.4 deaths per 100,000 population (a 14.5% decrease compared with 2017) [52; 74].
 This rate is nearly 3.5 times the national average (14.6) and twice the state's rate in 2010 [74].
 The number of deaths resulting from any drug overdose was 1,017 in 2017, the highest ever recorded and a 22.5% increase over the previous year (which was also a record).
 Preliminary data on 2020 overdoses in West Virginia is projected to be a 45% increase from 2019 data [75].
-An opioid was involved in 89% of these deaths.
+An opioid was involved in 89% of these deaths; fentanyl was involved in more than seventy-five percent of all overdose fatalities in 2021 [16].
 Drug overdose is the leading cause of unintentional injury death in the state, surpassing motor vehicle accidents, falls, and drowning.
 Moreover, there are even more non-fatal overdoses and cases of opioid misuse and abuse, resulting in significant morbidity [75].

-As prescription opioid abuse and unintentional overdose has become a growing concern, the amount of prescription opioids being provided to pharmacies in West Virginia has also grown.
+As prescription opioid abuse and unintentional overdose became a growing concern, the amount of prescription opioids being provided to pharmacies in West Virginia also grew.
 Between 2007 and 2012, more than 555 million prescriptions for hydrocodone and 224 million prescriptions for oxycodone were shipped to West Virginia pharmacies [49].
+However, increased awareness and control measures have greatly curbed prescribing in the state.
 In 2018, West Virginia providers wrote 69.3 opioid prescriptions for every 100 persons, compared with the average U.S. rate of 51.4 prescriptions.
 This was among the top ten rates for 2018; however, it was also the lowest rate in the state since data became available in 2006 [74].
+Between 2014 and 2021, there was a 53% decrease in opioid prescriptions in West Virginia [79].
+In addition, more than 4 million fewer doses were given in 2021 than in 2020 [79].